 - A flower, leaf, feather or other light nature object

 When you arrive at Lantern Lighting, you’ll receive your four-panel lantern paper.
 This sheer tracing paper is thick enough to draw on and attach pictures to, but thin enough for light to shine through.
 The paper is twelve inches tall and a little more than seven inches wide.
 You also receive a wood base and an LED candle.
-Amanda Luke, Community Programs Manger, suggests folding the paper in half before you decorate so you can clearly see each of the four panels.
+Amanda Luke, Community Programs Manger, suggests folding the paper before you decorate so you can clearly see each of the four panels.

 A Highlight of the Year